hcjamm/pydaw/README.txt

 About:

-LibModSynth is a C/C++ language library for making it quick and easy to develop high quality DSSI plugins.
+LibModSynth is a C/C++ language library that makes it quick and easy to develop high quality DSSI plugins.
 LibModSynth also comes with a suite of plugins based on the library.

 How to use:

 Musicians:

+Be sure to download the correct version for your architecture(32 or 64 bit).

-The plugins will always install to /usr/local/lib/dssi, and will be invoked by their .so file.
+The plugins will always install to /usr/local/lib/dssi .
 If you're using a DAW/Sequencer/Tracker, be sure that it is set to look for DSSI plugins in that directory.

 Standalone use: